Saving on a Valuable Education (SAVE) Repayment Plan

 IDR plans protect a minimum amount of income to ensure you are able to cover basic necessities like food and housing costs.
 Since IDR plans are calculated based on income and family size, if your household income is below that level, you will have a $0 monthly payment.
 Each time you recertify your IDR plan with updated income and family size information, you may see your payment adjusted.

 If you have a $0 payment due, you do not need to pay anything that month.
-Just make sure you know your recertification date.
-Once the SAVE Plan application goes live later this summer, we recommend you consent to the secure use of your tax information so we can automatically recertify your IDR enrollment for you.
-This way you’ll never miss your recertification date and won’t have to fill out a recertification application.
+Just make sure you know your recertification date so you don’t miss it.
+Then you’ll never miss your recertification date and won’t forget to re-certify your income annually.